CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-minirule.md

 The `$id` needs to be replaced with the ID of the minirule you want to edit the properties of.

-## Available parameters
+## Available data keys

-The following parameters can be placed in the message body of the HTTP PUT command:
+The following keys can be placed in the message body of the HTTP PUT command:

 - **name**: name of the rule